 - Other personal information (i.e. likes and dislikes, hobbies, etc)

-- Working with three focus groups (4-6 autistic adults, 4-6 parents of autistic children, and 4-6 researchers) to develop a prototype passport.
+- Working with focus groups of autistic adults, parents of autistic children, and researchers gather ideas about what the Research Passport should include.

-- Working alongside Autistica, autistic people and their families, to develop a sensory focused research session where the passport can be tested.
+- Working alongside Autistica, autistic people and their families, to develop a Research Passport prototype that will be trialled with ongoing research projects to assess how useful it is.

-- Sending out a survey to autistic people, parents and researchers to gather their experiences of the research process.
+- Evaluating the Research Passport by sending out a survey to autistic people, parents and researchers to gather their experiences of the research process with and without a Research Passport.

 How will this project make a difference?

-These passports will help more people to take part research, and feel comfortable in the process.
-It will help to reduce any worries and anxieties that people may have about taking part in research.
-It will also help researchers to make changes to their processes and communication styles so that everyone can be heard and every trial can be a success.
+A Research Passport will help more people feel more welcome and comfortable when taking part in research.
+It will help to reduce worries about researchers not knowing about their needs.
+A Research Passport will also allow researchers to make changes to their research processes and adjust communications styles so that everyone can be heard and the study can be a success.

 If more people take part in research, we can carry out bigger, better studies, and start to make real progress towards our aim: a long, happy, healthy life for every autistic person.